 We have lots more plain English analysis of Lord Cotter’s voting record on issues like health, welfare, taxation and more.
 Visit Lord Cotter’s full vote analysis page for more.

-To ask Her Majesty’s Government what steps they are taking to continue to ensure the availability of good careers advice and guidance.
+To ask Her Majesty’s Government what steps they are taking to support small businesses during the Covid-19 pandemic.

 Liberal Democrat Peer

 Entered the House of Lords on 5 June 2006

 Previously MP for Weston-Super-Mare until 11 April 2005 — General election (stood again)

 Entered the House of Commons on 1 May 1997 — General election

 Last updated: 11 Apr 2005.

 View the history of this MP’s entries in the Register